AVL Tree | Heap | B- Tree | B+ Tree

 - Adding

-will exceed the maximum number of keys in a node (2 for order 3).
+6will exceed the maximum number of keys in a node (2 for order 3).
 We split the node.

 - Split around the middle element

-remains in the right child.- Now we insert
+10.10moves up to become the new root.5remains in the left child, and20remains in the right child.- Now we insert

-in the left child.Tree after inserting 6:
+6in the left child.Tree after inserting 6:

 [10]/ \[5, 6] [20]Insert 12:

-in the right child.Tree after inserting 12:
+12goes to the right of10but to the left of20in the right child.Tree after inserting 12:

 [10]/ \[5, 6] [12, 20]Insert 30:

-in the right child.Tree after inserting 30:
+30goes to the right of20in the right child.Tree after inserting 30:

 [10]/ \[5, 6] [12, 20, 30]Insert 7:

-will exceed the node’s capacity, so we split this node.
+7goes into the left child[5, 6].
+However, adding7will exceed the node’s capacity, so we split this node.

 - Split around

-moves up to the root.- The root now contains
+6.6moves up to the root.- The root now contains

-become the left child.Tree after inserting 7:
+[6, 10], and5and7become the left child.Tree after inserting 7:

 [6, 10]/ | \[5] [7] [12, 20, 30]Insert 17:

-, but this will exceed its capacity, so we split it around20
+17goes into the right child[12, 20, 30], but this will exceed its capacity, so we split it around20.

-moves up to the root.- Now the root contains
+20moves up to the root.- Now the root contains

-becomes its right child.Tree after inserting 17:
+[6, 10, 20].12becomes the left child of20, and30becomes its right child.Tree after inserting 17:

 [6, 10, 20]/ | | \[5] [7] [12, 17] [30]#Step 2: Search for ElementsSearch for 6: